 9 Jacob said to Pharaoh, “The years of my pilgrimage are 130 years.
 My days have been few and tragic.
 They have not reached the number of years of the life of my fathers in their pilgrimage.”

-11 Joseph chose a place for his father and his brothers, and gave them a possession in the land of Egypt, in the best of the land, in the land of Rameses, as Pharaoh had commanded.
-12 Joseph provided his father, his brothers, and all of his father’s household with bread, according to the sizes of their families.
+11 Joseph chose a place for his father and his brothers and gave them a possession in the land of Egypt, in the best of the land, in the land of Rameses, as Pharaoh had commanded.
+12 Joseph provided his father, his brothers, and all of his father’s household with bread, according to the size of their families.

 Joseph’s Leadership in the Famine

-17 They brought their livestock to Joseph, and Joseph gave them bread in exchange for the horses, and for the flocks, and for the herds, and for the donkeys: and he fed them with bread in exchange for all their livestock for that year.
-18 When that year was ended, they came to him the second year, and said to him, “We will not hide from my lord that our money is all spent, and the herds of livestock are my lord’s.
-There is nothing left in the sight of my lord, but our bodies, and our lands.
+17 They brought their livestock to Joseph, and Joseph gave them bread in exchange for the horses, and for the flocks, and for the herds, and for the donkeys; and he fed them with bread in exchange for all their livestock for that year.
+18 When that year was ended, they came to him the second year and said to him, “We will not hide from my lord that our money is all spent, and the herds of livestock are my lord’s.
+There is nothing left in the sight of my lord, but our bodies and our lands.
 19 Why should we die before your eyes, both we and our land?
-Buy us and our land for bread, and we and our land will be servants to Pharaoh.
-Give us seed, that we may live, and not die, and that the land will not be desolate.”
+Buy us and our land for bread, and we and our land will be slaves to Pharaoh.
+Give us seed, that we may live and not die, and that the land will not be desolate.”

 20 So Joseph bought all the land of Egypt for Pharaoh, for every man of the Egyptians sold his field, because the famine was severe, and the land became Pharaoh’s.
-21 As for the people, he moved them to the cities from one end of the border of Egypt to the other end of it.
-22 Only he did not buy the land of the priests, for the priests had a portion from Pharaoh, and ate their portion which Pharaoh gave them.
+21 As for the people, he made slaves of them, from one end of the border of Egypt to the other end of it.
+22 Only he did not buy the land of the priests, for the priests had a portion from Pharaoh and ate their portion which Pharaoh gave them.
 That is why they did not sell their land.

 23 Then Joseph said to the people, “I have bought you and your land today for Pharaoh.
 Here is seed for you, and you shall sow the land.
-24 It will happen at the harvests, that you shall give 20 percent of it to Pharaoh, and 80 percent of it will be your own, for the seed of the field, for your food, for those of your households, and for food for your little ones.”
+24 It will happen at the harvests, that you shall give 20% of it to Pharaoh, and 80% of it will be your own, for the seed of the field, for your food, for those of your households, and for food for your little ones.”

 25 They said, “You have saved our lives!
-Let us find favor in the sight of my lord, and we will be Pharaoh’s servants.”
+Let us find favor in the sight of my lord, and we will be Pharaoh’s slaves.”

-26 Joseph made it a statute concerning the land of Egypt to this day, that 20 percent belongs to Pharaoh.
+26 Joseph made it a statute concerning the land of Egypt to this day, that 20% belongs to Pharaoh.
 Only the land of the priests did not become Pharaoh’s.